oscarbranson/latools_gui/docs/source/backend/modules/stages.rst

 each stage can all be modified within their respective __init__ method.

 Stages can be removed, though this is done at the cost of losing key functionality within the LAtools process.
-To remove a stage, its instantiation in the initUI method of MainWindow should be removed.
-Lastly it should be removed from the list of stages at the top of the latoolsgui module.
+To remove a stage, follow the steps below for adding a stage but instead delete the code relevant to the stage being removed.

 Addition
 ====================================

 If the existing stages are not enough, new ones can be added following the same design.

-A stage should have a class defined within a separate module which the MainWindow in latoolsgui instantiates in its initUI method.
+Stages are defined as a class within a separate module which the MainWindow in latoolsgui instantiates.
+These stage modules are located in the "latools_gui/stages" folder.
+The layout and design of the stage should be defined within this class but otherwise the contents are free to be customised.

-In order, a stage should have a QVBoxLayout made for it from a QWidget, which is added to the stagesStack.
-Then an instance of the stage class is created and passed a pointer to that layout.
-Lastly the stage should be added to the list of stages at the top of the latoolsgui module.
+Once a stage is defined, it must be instatiated and attached to the program.
+This is handled in the MainWindow class in the file "latools_gui/latoolsgui.py".
+The steps within the initUI method should be replicated for the new class, following the design of the existing stages.
+The title of the new stage should also be added to the list of stage names, STAGES, at the top of this file.

+Lastly, within this same file is the class ImportListener which handles the passing of information between modules during runtime.
+Steps that are taken for the existing stages within this class should be replicated for the new stage.

-Stages
+Stages List
 ===================================

 .. toctree::